QuantitativeBiology/GenerativeProteomics/docs/source/Architecture.rst

 Execution Flow
 --------------

-1. The `ProtoGain` module orchestrates the imputation process.
+1. The `GenerativeProteomics` module orchestrates the imputation process.
 2. The `Data` module loads the dataset, which is used by the `Network`.
 3. The `Network` requires hyperparameters from the `Params` class.
 4. The `Metrics` class contains evaluation metrics from the training process.